-Other than royalty revenues, the Company's primary source of revenue that has an underlying cash flow stream is the reimbursement of RAPIVAB and galidesivir (formerly BCX4430) development expenses earned under cost-plus-fixed-fee contracts with BARDA/HHS and NIAID/HHS.
+Other than peramivir royalty revenues for which Seqirus has a significant percentage of worldwide geography, the Company's primary source of revenue that has an underlying cash flow stream is the reimbursement of galidesivir (formerly BCX4430) development expenses earned under cost-plus-fixed-fee contracts with BARDA/HHS and NIAID/HHS (each as defined below).
 The Company relies on BARDA/HHS and NIAID/HHS to reimburse predominantly all of the development costs for its galidesivir program.
 Accordingly, reimbursement of these expenses represents a significant portion of the Company's collaborative and other research and development revenues.
-The completion (as with the June 30, 2014 BARDA/HHS peramivir development contract) or termination of the NIAID/HHS and BARDA/HHS galidesivir contracts could negatively impact the Company's future Consolidated Statements of Comprehensive Loss and Cash Flows.
-The Company recognizes royalty revenue from the net sales of RAPIACTA by Shionogi; however, the underlying cash flow from these royalty payments, except for Japanese government stockpiling sales, goes directly to pay the interest, and then the principal, on the Company's non-recourse notes payable.
+The completion or termination of the NIAID/HHS and BARDA/HHS galidesivir contracts could negatively impact the Company's future Consolidated Statements of Comprehensive Loss and Cash Flows.
+The Company recognizes royalty revenue from the net sales of RAPIACTA by Shionogi; however, the underlying cash flow from these royalty payments, except for Japanese government stockpiling sales, is used directly to pay the interest, and then the principal, on the Company's non-recourse notes payable.
 Payment of the interest and the ultimate repayment of principal of these notes will be entirely funded by future royalty payments derived from net sales of RAPIACTA.
 Further, the Company's drug development activities are performed by a limited group of third party vendors.
 If any of these vendors were unable to perform their services, this could significantly impact the Company's ability to complete its drug development activities.